 Ms. Peterson joined the EpiCenter in 2015.
-She specializes in chronic disease prevention, and manages the CDC Wellness Strategies for Health (WSH) Program.
+She specializes in chronic disease prevention, and manages the Wellness Strategies for Health (WSH) program.
 Erin holds an MPH from Emory University.

 Senior Program Manager

-Ms. Mohelsky joined the EpiCenter in 2015 and is currently serving as the Senior Program Manager for the Network Coordinating Center for the Tribal Epidemiology Centers Public Health Infrastructure Program.
-Romy holds an MPH from the University of Waterloo.
+Dr. Mitchell joined the EpiCenter in 2015 and is currently serving as the Senior Program Manager for the Network Coordinating Center for the Tribal Epidemiology Centers' Public Health Infrastructure Program.
+Kristen holds a DrPH in Public Health and an MPH.